Butchery innovation and revitalization program; self-employment loan program, ch 51

 Purpose and Summary

-2021 Iowa Acts, House File 857, directs the IEDA to establish and administer a Butchery Innovation and Revitalization Program.
+2021 Iowa Acts, House File 857, directs IEDA to establish and administer a Butchery Innovation and Revitalization Program.
 The program will provide grants to eligible businesses to expand, refurbish, or establish new meat processing businesses or for buildings, refrigeration facilities, freezer facilities, or equipment necessary to expand meat processing capacity.

 Eligible applicants are Iowa businesses that are licensed by the Iowa Department of Agriculture and Land Stewardship (IDALS) to process meat.
 The maximum amount of assistance that may be awarded to an eligible applicant is $50,000.
-Applications for the program will be scored by a review committee appointed by the Director of the IEDA and the Secretary of Agriculture.
+Applications for the program will be scored by a review committee appointed by the Director of IEDA and the Secretary of Agriculture.

 This rule making has no fiscal impact to the State of Iowa beyond the appropriation made in 2021 Iowa Acts, House File 871.